aminobutyric/under-llm-governance/docs/security-model.md

 - Tool schemas use explicit types, bounds, enums, and rejection of unknowns.
 - Policy decisions are deterministic and default to deny.
-- High-impact approval identifies the exact action and cannot be forged by model-generated prose.
+- Approval displays normalized controller data and cannot be forged by model-generated prose.
-- An approval is scoped to one normalized action and expires after use or time.
+- A grant is scoped to one action or exact recipe digest, task, use count, and expiry; broad per-task authority is forbidden.
 - The model cannot edit policy, audit configuration, sandbox configuration, or its own trusted instructions through workspace tools.